 The Flow REST API is a REST and JSON web service for extracting raw data from Flow.
 Any of the metrics that you can obtain from a Flow report are accessible or easily calculated from the API.
 To learn more about the specific metrics that are available on Flow, visit the Flow metrics section of the Help Center.

 There are many ways to use the API.
-Here are three examples:
+Here are some examples:

 - Export Flow data to a reporting and analysis tool such as Microsoft Excel to perform custom reporting, data manipulation, and your own analysis.